Show Less

 HMRC Investigations Handbook

-Written by a veritable 'who's who' of practitioners specialising in this area, the book is structured to follow the path of a potential investigation, and allows the reader to find what they need quickly.
+With contributions from a range of experts in their fields, the commentary is structured to follow the path of a potential investigation, and allows the reader to quickly find what they need.

 Contents